ashleyjohnston13/TechnicalWriting/README.md

 ---

-## Why I Built This Portfolio
+# Why I Built This Portfolio

-I’m drawn to roles where I can organize complexity, create clarity, and build systems that help teams work more effectively.
-Technical analysis and documentation combine my strengths in:
+I’m drawn to roles where I can:

-- clear communication
-- structured problem solving
-- operational efficiency
-- user support
+- organize complexity
+- create clarity in documentation
+- solve problems through structure and analysis
-- systems thinking
+- build workflows and systems that reduce friction for teams

-This portfolio reflects how I approach that work.
+- support users with patience and clear communication

+Technical writing and systems analysis combine the strengths I’ve developed across Apple, UTK, and Knoxville Movement Collective.

+This portfolio is designed to demonstrate that — through real examples, example scenarios, guides, and my overall approach to designing clear, dependable systems.

-Thanks for taking the time to look through my projects — I hope you have a great day!
+Thanks again for taking the time to explore my work.
+I hope you enjoy your day.